 He is currently working on a book for Oxford University Press on how the far-right in Germany and the United States is (ab)using the internet’s affordances.
 Jonas earned his PhD (Dr. phil.) at Zeppelin University for his thesis about climate change skepticism in Germany.
-His work has been published in journals like International Journal of Communication, Communication and the Public or Environmental Communication and has been featured in German as well as U.S. news media.
+His work has been published in journals like International Journal of Communication, Digital Journalism, PLOS ONE or Environmental Communication and has been featured in German as well as U.S. news media.